josemevi/simple-inventory/README.md

 Make use of your desire Java App server to add the projects resources to a working local enviroment

 In any problem no doubt of contacting me via email: josedavidmelian@gmail.com

+NOTE: to change the DB connection URI head to DBConnection.java

+The server isn't using PreparedStatements because this was only a small and fast project